 Submit Tax Payer Info to Airbnb

-Airbnb is required to report income to the IRS.
-Because of this, they are entitled to withhold money from your payouts, usually 24%-28%, which could be a lot more than you actually owe.
+Airbnb reports your income to the IRS, and they also have the power to withhold money from your payouts.
+They usually hold 24% to 28%, and this often adds up to more than you will owe.
 If you provide the necessary information, they will not withhold anything from your payouts.
 This allows you more room to plan your estimated tax strategy, which could save you thousands in taxes.
 In addition, if you have more than 200 stays or more than 20K in income, Airbnb will send a 1099-k.
 It is very important to report this income accurately, as failure to do so could result in the unwanted attention of the IRS.

 Keep Impeccable Records

 Part of a good estimated tax strategy is keeping good records.
 It is important to keep detailed records of guests’ stays, as well as receipts for business expenses.
 This way if the IRS has any questions, you have all the information handy.

 Setting up a tax saving account is a good way to ensure that funds are readily available to make tax payments.
 You can set aside a certain percentage of each payout in a separate account for peace of mind.

 One of the most important reasons for estimated tax planning is to avoid penalties.
 Avoid penalties by calculating the correct amount you owe, and by paying your estimated taxes on time.

 Finding An Accountant & Tax Advisor For Your Airbnb Business